Camilo Egas: Later life

 In New York, he befriended José Clemente Orozco.
-In the 1930s, Egas's work included two murals, Harvesting Food in Ecuador: No Profit Motif in Any Face or Figure and Harvesting Food in North America.
-In 1932 Egas began teaching at the New School for Social Research in New York in and became their first Director of Art in 1935.
-Additionally, between 1945 and 1956, Egas used his position as an Art Director at The New School of Social Research to respond to the recent artist migration from WWII.
-He created workshops to enhance the school's curriculum to be inclusive, progressive, and affordable to all.
-He taught and directed the art department until his death in 1962, the same year that the school gave him an honorary doctorate in fine arts.
-Also after his death, Egas was bestowed the prestigious American Academy Award of Arts and Letters.
+His work of the 1930s included the murals Harvesting Food in Ecuador: No Profit Motif in Any Face or Figure and Harvesting Food in North America.
+In 1935, he became the first director of art at the New School.
+Between 1945 and 1956, he helped expand the school's workshops in response to the arrival of émigré artists during and after the Second World War.
+Egas continued teaching and directing the art program at the New School until his death.
+In 1962, the school awarded him an honorary doctorate in fine arts.
+He also received recognition from the American Academy of Arts and Letters after his death.

-During the 1950s, Egas exhibited his work in Caracas, Quito, and New York.
+During the 1950s, Egas exhibited in Caracas, Quito, and New York.

 Egas died of cancer on September 18, 1962, in the Bronx, New York.